canturk/qmtoolbox/README.md

 are obtained by series repetition of the protocol illustrated in Fig.S1.
 A sample trajectory is obtained by this tool is shown "qtrajectory_sample_result.png".

-Contents of "qmtoolbox/"
+DESCRIPTION OF SIMULATION TOOLBOX (qmtoolbox)

-1) "qmtrajectory_sample_run.py" is a basic simulation file.
+1) RUN FILE: "qmtrajectory_sample_run.py"
 When we run this file it creates output directory and data files.
 Next, it generates 1/f noise (S13) and outputs the data in the current directory unless they already exist.
 This step is followed by the generation of